AlkenD/starlight/packages/starlight/README.md

 ## Documentation

-[Read the Starlight docs] (this is just a theme so it follows starlight docs!)
+[Read the Starlight docs] (this is just a theme so it follows starstruck docs!)

 ## License